Megaton Documentation

 Default: []

 Build flags to pass to the different tools on the build toolchain.
-All flags keys have the same inheritance behavior.
+All flags keys have the same inheritance behavior of Override.

 In order to add a build flag, specify the value like this: [<"default">, -DDEBUG].
 If the value is specified as [], The default flags will be disabled for that profile.